 - Utah law states that a person is boating under the influence if he or she:

-- Has a blood or breath alcohol concentration of 0.08 grams or greater or…
+- Has a blood or breath alcohol concentration of 0.05 grams or greater at the time of operation or actual physical control or…

 - Is under the influence of alcohol and/or any drug to a degree that renders him or her incapable of safely operating the vessel.